MatissesProjects/MatisseComfyNodes/README.md

 our own string primitive so we dont have to depend on other libraries for now

 ### image selector:
-####BROKEN
 selects an image from a list of images.
-Currently broken needs to select correct channel
+Can be the first, last, or a random image